CloudBreadProject/CloudBread-Admin-Web/README.md

 npm run dev
 ```

-It will run lint and jest watchers with a browser window.
+It will open a browser window.
 In development environment, [FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) could be happened.
 Don't worry.
 FOUC is not in production environment.